Imminent Challenges that face Salesforce Commerce Cloud

-Salesforce comes with a strong arsenal of features and extensions that can be applied for your own customization.
+Salesforce comes with a strong arsenal of features and extensions that can be applied for your customization.
 It’s built for a wide diversity of companies, which is reflected in its array of features.
 However, there are difficulties in customizing the platform for the specific needs of an individual company.
 Which extensions work best?
 How will it affect the current functionality?
 It can take a long time to figure out exactly what is best and what is possible.

 This one is not particular to Salesforce, but it is a commonality.
 Big houses have many doors and many keys to access them.
 Likewise, with Salesforce Commerce Cloud regarding user permissions, many companies assign administrative access to users that probably shouldn’t have the level of access.
 But with so many doors and keys, it takes time and effort to configure the correct access to the correct users.
 Just think about it: if you were an admin of some accounting software, you wouldn’t assign full access to anyone other than top executives and the accounting team.
 That would seriously undermine data protection.

-The best way to combat this is to clearly outline a division of labor in which the right people have the right access and restrict these areas to only them.
+The best way to combat this is to clearly outline a division of labor in which the right people have the proper access and restrict these areas to only them.
 A structure of user permission means a certain level of complexity.
 It’s an overlooked issue but essential for work cleanliness.

 Data has two forms: it is either precious, especially when coherent, or many incoherent numbers when corrupted.
 Salesforce is a deeply comprehensive platform that is truly alive with data.
 When there is a lack of rules, problems emerge, especially in complex environments.
 Outdated data gets mixed with new numbers that shouldn’t be grouped sit side by side.

 Much like the previous challenge, the best way to protect yourself from this is to develop a protocol to protect data integrity.
 Ensure that only relevant users have control over data management to avoid the mixing of data.